Live Updates arrow

 During an incident, like a loss of water supply, we'll regularly keep you updated by:

-If your water supply is interrupted because of an incident or unplanned works, we'll do our best to make sure water is easily available to you.
-We’ll do this by using our tankers to fill up reservoirs or add water directly into our network, or set up bottled water stations and delivery water to your door.
+If your water supply is interrupted because of an incident or unplanned work, we’ll do everything we can to make sure you still have access to water.
+We’ll do this by using our tankers to fill up reservoirs or add water directly into our network, or set up bottled water stations and deliver water to your door.

 Eligible customers on our Priority Service Register, may be entitled to receive water deliveries during a loss of supply.
-Our free confidential Priority Services Register (PSR) supports customers with additional needs, on a long-term or temporary basis, prioritising those who need our support the most.
+Our free confidential Priority Services Register (PSR) supports customers with additional needs, such as disabilities and illnesses, on a long-term or temporary basis, prioritising those who need our support the most.

 If you're eligible for bottled water deliveries, we will notify you to confirm when this is happening.
 We'll deliver bottled water to eligible customers, within 12 hours, except through the night.
 We’ll carry on delivering bottled water every 24 hours until your water returns.